Tourist Attractions in Niagara Falls, Canada

 Whitewater Walk

-When you visit Niagara Falls, all the views of the river, with the exception of the area above the falls, is down into the deep gorge.
+When you visit Niagara Falls, all the views of the river, with the exception of the area above the falls, are down into the deep gorge.
 If you want to get within mere meters of the roaring river as it churns along, give the Whitewater Walk a try.

 Located just north of the Whirlpool Bridge, the Whitewater Walk is accessed via an elevator that descends 70 meters straight down through the earth to the river's edge.
 As you emerge, you'll be amazed by the sheer power of the Class 6 rapids rolling by at an incredible 48 kilometers per hour.